 The photos below are kintsugi works completed by some of our students :

-How to Book our Traditional Kintsugi Workshops?
+How to Book our Kintsugi Classes/Workshops?

 Do not hesitate to contact us for any questions you may have regarding our kintsugi courses or kintsugi in general !